-Mithril has three projects in the Kalgoorlie District – Kurnalpi, Lignum Dam and Spargos Reward.
+Mithril has two projects in the Kalgoorlie District – Kurnalpi and Lignum Dam.

 Kurnalpi (MTH – 100%) is located 60 kilometres north east of Kalgoorlie and covers a sequence of Archean ultramafic / mafic rocks that are prospective for nickel sulphide mineralisation.